How to change hostname in Linux

 Kernel: Linux 6.8.0-90-generic

-If hostnamectl is missing or the system bus is unavailable, this machine uses a different hostname-management path and these steps do not apply unchanged.
+If hostnamectl is missing or the system bus is unavailable, the host is not using the systemd hostname-management path documented here.

 2. Set the new hostname with hostnamectl.